-New unemployment claims drop 20.5% in Washington but state gained just 100 jobs last month
+New unemployment claims drop 20.5% in Washington, but state gained just 100 jobs last month

 Six percent of the state resident civilian workforce of 3.8 million was unemployed in November, according to Wednesday’s report.
 That’s around 45% more than were unemployed in November 2019.

-November’s unemployment rate of 6% was unchanged from October’s, but the state’s workforce also shrunk by 155,400 jobs during that span, the ESD reported.
+November’s unemployment rate of 6% was unchanged from October’s, but the state’s workforce also shrank by 155,400 jobs during that span, the ESD reported.

 The total number of Washingtonians receiving unemployment benefits last week was 296,352, down slightly from the prior week, the ESD reported.